RouninMedia/ashiva-changelog/README.md

  - Introduced the `!` prefix as a negation indicator for PrimeCells and for **CellReferences** in inline **CapsuleManifests**  in **CapsuleReferences**

  - Decided, on reflection, that the redesigned **CodeSheet References** in **CapsuleManifests** were too complex and needed to be simplified:
-     1. Resolved that all assumed / implicit / hinted-at data (e.g. *FilePath* / *FileType*) needs to be explicitly written out
+     1. Resolved that all assumed / implicit / hinted-at data (e.g. *FilePath* / *FileType* etc.) needs to be explicitly written out
      2. Instead of (*CellAlias*, *FileName* + *FileType*, *FilePath*), changed the three new parameters to (*FileName*, *FileType*, *FilePath*)
      3. Derived the *CellAlias* automatically by removing any *CapsuleName* prefix from the start and adding a *CellType* suffix to the end
      4. Thus keeping feature that every Cell added to a Capsule must have a unique CellName ending in `Markup`, `Styles`, `Scripts`, `Vectors` or `Data`